Kaghan Valley: There's no place like it

 Batakundi.
 Lalazar is a scenic spot with thick forest of pine and

-house and two very small hotels provide food and drinks to day visitors
+and two very small hotels provide food and drinks to day visitors from

-from Naran.
+Naran.
 Limited accommodation facilities are also available here.
+Adventurers

-Adventurers may prefer to camp at Lalazar as a base to ready themselves
+may prefer to camp at Lalazar as a base to ready themselves for the

 Naran to Babusar Pass